 I built my first home studio when I was 17, using a couple of really crappy RadioShack microphones.
 I started recording myself and my bands to cassette tape, before upgrading to a Fostex X-26 4-Track recorder in 1993.
 I upgraded again to a Digidesign Digi-001 in 1998 or so in order to start using Pro Tools.
 I’ve been through a bunch of mics and audio interfaces since then, adding outboard processors from 1995-2008, and then moving entirely to in-the-box recording, mixing, and engineering.
-I’ll list my current recording equipment and microphones here.

 I have a pretty big collection of stomp boxes.
 I like them because they’re flexible and tangible – unlike plugins, you don’t control them with a mouse.
 I’m planning a sampling session with some vintage ROMplers and Jamie Lidell has inspired me to slap some effects on the samples, effectively printing the effected audio, which should imbue these samples with my own personal character.

 The most important part of any recording is the method for bringing audio into your recording device.
 This is handled with microphones.
 I have a small collection of inexpensive mics, each of which cost less than $350.